Creating Nodes¶

 )

-> Note: In single-process cases the use of cleanup is usually not necessary, as you often have access to the objects you need to clean up in the main process and can just do normal clean up there with context managers or explicit calls to close methods.
+necessary, as you often have access to the objects you need to clean up in the

-Common Nodes
+Common Nodes¶

-Glide comes with a suite of nodes to handle common data processing tasks.
-The easiest way to view the options and understand their behavior is to peruse the module documentation and/or review the source code for each node.
+tasks.
+The easiest way to view the options and understand their behavior is to

 Keep in mind it’s very easy to write your own nodes.
 If you don’t see something you want, or you want slightly different behavior, create your own node.
 If you think it’s something that could benefit other users please contribute!